mosceo/HtDP/part1/Readme.md

 * In general, when a problem refers to distinct tasks of computation, a program should consist of one function per task and a main function that puts it all together.
-Here is a simple slogan: Define one function per task.
+Here is a simple slogan: *Define one function per task*.

 * For every constant mentioned in a problem statement, introduce one constant definition.

-* A batch program consumes all of its inputs at once (maybe from files) and computes its result.
+* A *batch program* consumes all of its inputs at once (maybe from files) and computes its result.
 An interactive program consumes some of its inputs, computes, produces some output, consumes more input, and so on.